 As the overall environmental impact of mobile mapping activities depends on where and how they are performed, it’s important for organizations that are involved to adopt practices that reduce carbon emissions by shifting patterns of activities at certain times of year.

-Some of them are more carbon-intensive than others, for example collecting Digital Surface Models (DSM) is generally less emission-intensive than projecting Digital Terrain Models (DTM).
+Some of them are more carbon-intensive than others.
+For example, collecting Digital Surface Models (DSM) is generally less emission-intensive than projecting Digital Terrain Models (DTM).
 Furthermore, emissions related to mobile mapping are often greater during colder months due to the use of light sources and higher power consumption in general.

 Best low-carbon footprint alternatives